firemodels/fds/Utilities/Firebot/README.txt

  = Crontab =
  ===========

-    The following information is in the firebot user's crontab:
+The following information is in the Linux (blaze) firebot user's crontab:

 ------------------------------------------------------------------------------------